 To safeguard against inadvertent disclosure of price sensitive information, the Board has agreed to keep to a minimum the number of directors and staff authorised to speak on the Company's behalf.
-Company spokespeople and communications guidelines are set out in the Company's Communications and Disclosure Policy.
+Company spokespeople and communications guidelines will be fixed in the Company's Communications Policy (as amended from time to time).